 For more on ROAS, we found this article pretty helpful.

-Just remember, however you determine success, once you have the data: make sure to ask the next crucial question.
-That is: “how can we improve our video and it’s output to get results more consistently and exponentially?”
+Just remember, however you determine success, once you have the data, make sure to ask the next crucial question.
+That is: “How can we continue to improve our video and it’s output to get results more consistently and exponentially?”